Alice Tempel - Coordinator

 Household Hazardous Waste:

-Saturday May 18 - Middlesex County Highway Division, North Brunswick
+Sat.
+May 16 – Middlesex County Road Dept, Apple Orchard Lane, North Brunswick

 Middlesex County Tire Recycling Program (Woodbridge Department of Public Works)